Travelling overseas for a holiday soon?

 TL;DR: Travel Insurance Guide Singapore 2019

-Looking to buy a travel insurance policy?
+Looking to buy the best travel insurance policy?

 Make sure you have the basics covered like: